STORY UPDATED: check for updates below.

-Has Georgia Bulldog and Minnesota Vikings quarterback legend Fran Tarkenton died as of November 1, 2025?
+Has Georgia Bulldog and Minnesota Vikings quarterback legend Fran Tarkenton died as of April 7, 2026?
 No, that's not true: There is no real reporting that Tarkenton has died and the claim that fans have gathered in Athens, Georgia, to mourn his death are not supported by any evidence.
-The story making the claim was generated by an artificial intelligence tool and was posted on a fake Georgia Bulldog fan page managed from Vietnam.
-It appears to be part of a junk news network based in Hanoi.
+Stories making the claim were generated by an artificial intelligence tool and was posted on a fake Facebook fan pages managed from Vietnam.

-The claim originated in a post (archived here) published by the Bulldog Pride Daily page on Facebook on November 1, 2025.
+While there have been several similar posts making the claim in recent months, a earlier post (archived here) was published by the Bulldog Pride Daily page on Facebook on November 1, 2025.
 The caption on a photo of Tarkenton read:

 Farewell to an icon: Georgia Bulldogs and Vikings legend Fran Tarkenton, at age 85, passed away...